Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Randomization test for quantiles of individual treatment effects

-In the special case of $k=n$, Theorem \ref{thm:con_interval_nc} is directly implied by Theorem \ref{thm:null_broader_monotone_control} and Corollary \ref{cor:ci_max_imp_control}.
-However, Theorem \ref{thm:con_interval_nc} generalizes the previous results for only the maximum effect to all quantiles of the individual effects.
-The intervals from Theorem \ref{thm:con_interval_nc} also give a sense of the sizes of effects across all units, and help understand the effect heterogeneity.
-For a specific $k$, the interval for $\tau_{(k)}$ states where the largest $n-k+1$ individual effects lie with certain confidence, and it can cover all individual effects under assumptions weaker than constant effects: if the smallest $k$ treatment effects are homogeneous, then the interval for $\tau_{(k)}$ covers all the individual treatment effects.
+Theorem \ref{thm:con_interval_nc} generalizes Corollary \ref{cor:ci_max_imp_control} to all quantiles of the individual effects.
+The intervals from Theorem \ref{thm:con_interval_nc} also give a sense of the sizes of effects across all units, and help understand effect heterogeneity.
+For a specific $k$, the interval for $\tau_{(k)}$ states where the largest $n-k+1$ individual effects lie with certain confidence.

-\begin{rmk} Theorem \ref{thm:con_interval_nc} infers quantiles of individual effects, which can sometimes be more appropriate than \citet{Neyman23a}'s inference on the average treatment effect.
+{\rev Importantly, the inference in Theorem \ref{thm:con_interval_nc} on quantiles of individual effects} can sometimes be more appropriate than \citet{Neyman23a}'s inference on the average treatment effect.
 Specifically, when the outcomes have heavy tails and outliers, the average effect may be sensitive to these outliers, and the finite population asymptotic approximation \citep{lidingclt2016} may work poorly.
 However, the quantiles are more robust to outliers than the average.
 Moreover, the inference in Theorem \ref{thm:con_interval_nc} is exactly valid in finite samples and does not require any large-sample approximation.
-See Section \ref{sec:simu_outlier} for a simulation study. \end{rmk}